 Why do men avoid vasectomies?

 One of the reasons why men avoid getting vasectomies is due to societal expectations and the stigma surrounding it.
 Many view it as emasculating and believe that it questions their virility and sexual prowess.
 Additionally, fear of pain and the perceived invasiveness of the procedure may also play a role.
 Some men may also hope to have children in the future or fear regretting their decision.
-However, it is important to note that vasectomies are a safe and effective form of birth control, with a success rate of over 99%.
+However, it is essential to note that vasectomies are a safe and effective form of birth control, with a success rate of over 99%.
 Men should be encouraged to break the stigma and have open discussions about their options in family planning.

 Can you get a temporary vasectomy?